 - about 80g grated mature Cheddar or Lancashire, plus extra for sprinkling over

 - chopped parsley to scatter over

 (1) Preheat the oven to 190C (fan).
 Brush a little oil over the surface of the squash and sprinkle over a little salt.
 Roast for about 30 minutes or until the squash is slightly softer but still has bite and holds its shape easily.
 Set aside.

-(2) Heat the oil and butter in a large pan and fry the onion and chopped sage just until the onions start to soften.
+(2) Heat the oil, butter and smoked paprika in a large pan and fry the onion and chopped sage just until the onions start to soften.
 Add the bacon and garlic continue to cook for about 5 minutes.
 Transfer to a large oven-proof dish.

 (3) Put the milk, cream, half a teaspoon of salt and a couple of grindings of black pepper into the pan and sprinkle over the flour.
 Use a ballon whisk to whisk it all together and disperse the lumps of flour.
 Place over a medium heat, whisking from time to time for about 10 minutes.
 As the liquid starts to thicken, whisk more thoroughly to ensure there are no lumps of flour.

 NB: you could instead make a traditional roux sauce here by starting with melted butter and adding the flour into, but this quicker method works very well.